-At the end of the 13th century, great works were undertaken under Bonifacio VIII, with the frescoes by Giotto and by Cimabue, today lost.
+At the end of the 13th century, great works were undertaken under Pope Boniface VIII, with the addition of the frescoes by Giotto and Cimabue, now lost.

-In the 14th century, with the shift of papal power from Rome to Avignon, the church will be abandoned, and after the return of the papacy to Rome, due to the poor condition of the Basilica, the popes will prefer the Vatican.
+In the 14th century, with the shift of the papal power from Rome to Avignon, the church was abandoned.
+After the return of the papacy to Rome, due to the poor condition of the basilica, the popes moved to the Vatican.

-In the 18th century, the facade of the Basilica was finally completed with the new prospect of Alessandro Galilei.
+In the 18th century, during the pontificate of Clement XII, the facade of the basilica was completed on a design by the architect Alessandro Galilei.

 HOW TO GET THERE